 Remote Northeast California marks the southern limit of the Cascade Range, a chain of mountains that run up to British Columbia.
 The Cascades are part of the Pacific Ring of Fire, the ring of volcanoes around the Pacific Ocean.
 The range is still volcanically active: Lassen Peak

 erupted in 1911.
-Lava Beds National Monument, besides its great variety of volcanic formations, is the site of the largest concentration of lava tube caves in the United States.
 Half-way between Mt Shasta and Lassen Peak, is Mc Arthur-Burney Falls state park, one of California oldest.
 The wide waterfall over volcanic rock was called a wonder by Teddy Roosevelt.

 [CLICK on any picture to see a larger image and details, to add to selection, to order, and to download wallpaper.]